dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 # Virtual Machine VDI

+_WB ITS sometimes updates their processes, so if you see something in this document that seems incorrect, out of date or missing, then please notify DIME Analytics.
+If your addition/correction is not too big you can notify DIME Analytics by making an edit directly to this document on GitHub and submit a pull request.
+If you are not familiar with GitHub or your the issue you notified is substantial, then you can send an email to dimeanalytics@worldbank.org describing the issue._

 This solution is a often a great first alternative as the learning curve is very low.
 If you can use any WB computer then you have the prerequisite skills to use this solution.